 We do not know if you will benefit from receiving plasma therapy.
 A prior study suggested there was benefit to people that received plasma with high levels of anti-influenza antibodies.
 However, we do not know if this is certain, and this study is being conducted to confirm that finding.
 Most risks associated with plasma therapy are those that occur regardless of the type of antibodies in the plasma.

-Fevers, rashes, hives, or headaches occasionally happen with plasma infusions.
-More rare side effects would include serious allergic reactions including anaphylaxis, which can be life threatening.
+Plasma transfusion reactions including allergic transfusion reactions occasionally happen.
+These may include fevers, rashes, hives, itching and/or headaches.
+More rare side effects would include serious allergic reactions including anaphylaxis, which may be associated with a rash, swelling of face, lips, tongue or throat, and difficult breathing, low blood pressure, and can be life threatening.

 Infections may also occur.
 Rarely, bacterial infections can occur if bacteria contaminate the bag of plasma.
-Viral infections like hepatitis B, hepatitis C, and HIV may occur even though we screen for these diseases.
+Viral infections like hepatitis B, hepatitis C, Zika, and HIV may occur even though we screen for these diseases.
+In all cases, we will follow the FDA guidance for screening the plasma and the donors to minimize the risk of any such infection.

 A type of lung injury has been seen with some transfusions.
 This transfusion-related acute lung injury (TRALI) has been shown to be related to antibodies against your cells that come from other people's plasma.
 This has mainly been shown to come from plasma from women who have had children (antibodies probably made during pregnancy).
 In this study, this risk is minimized by only using plasma donated from males.
 However, this may not eliminate the risk entirely.
-The risk of TRALI is reported as 1 out of 5000 transfusions.
+The risk of TRALI is reported as 1 out of 5,000 transfusions.
 If this happens it could make it hard to breathe, or you may have to be put on a breathing machine.

 There is also the risk that the proteins in the plasma will cause blood clots to form.
-These blood clots could go to your heart or lung making it difficult to breathe.
+These blood clots could go to your heart or lung making it difficult to breathe and may be life-threatening.

-The plasma volume to be given to you is roughly 500 mL (2 cups) for adults.
+The plasma volume to be given to you is up tp roughly 450-600 mL (slightly more than 2 cups) for adults, though could be up to 700 mL (up to 3 cups) depending on the size of the plasma units.
 There is a risk that if you cannot tolerate this amount of volume it may become harder to breathe or put a strain on your heart.
 People that are known to have conditions that would not tolerate this volume of blood are excluded from the study.
 However, this condition could still occur.
+In a prior plasma study, and so far in this study, one liver injury and one stroke have been reported to be possibly related to the plasma administration.
+These same events have also been reported in other patients and noted not to be related to plasma administration in an earlier study.
+When people are so sick like they are in this study, it is hard to really understand if plasma is causing these problems.